business-science/timetk/README.md

 FB_ts <- tk_ts(FB_tbl, start = 2013, freq = 252, silent = TRUE)
 ```

-This covers the basics of the `timekit` package capabilities.
+This covers the basics of the `timetk` package capabilities.
 Here's how to get started.

 Installation
 ------------